 - Hereditary hemochromatosis

-Kayser-Fleischer rings and ceruloplasmin less than 20 mg/dL with neurologic symptoms suggest Wilson disease.
-An isolated liver disease with hepatic copper concentration of more than 250 mg/g of dry weight and a low serum ceruloplasmin level is enough to establish the diagnosis of Wilson disease.
+Kayser-Fleischer rings and ceruloplasmin less than 20 mg/dL with neurologic symptoms suggest Wilson’s disease.
+An isolated liver disease with hepatic copper concentration of more than 250 mg/g of dry weight and a low serum ceruloplasmin level is enough to establish the diagnosis of Wilson’s disease.
 A liver biopsy for quantitative copper determination helps to establish the definitive diagnosis.

-First- and second-degree relatives of patients with confirmed Wilson disease must be screened.
+First- and second-degree relatives of patients with confirmed Wilson’s disease must be screened.

-Computed axial tomography (CAT), magnetic resonance imaging (MRI), ultrasonography, and nuclear medicine studies of the liver have findings neither specific nor sensitive for Wilson disease.
+Computed axial tomography (CAT), magnetic resonance imaging (MRI), ultrasonography, and nuclear medicine studies of the liver have findings neither specific nor sensitive for Wilson’s disease.

 Electrocardiography may show left ventricular or biventricular hypertrophy, early repolarization, ST segment depression, T-wave inversion, and arrhythmia.

-90% of individuals with Wilson disease have ceruloplasmin levels of less than 20 mg/dL (reference range, 20-40 mg/dL).
-Wilson disease gene heterozygotes may decrease ceruloplasmin levels in 10-20% and do not develop Wilson disease which do not require treatment.
+90% of individuals with Wilson’s disease have ceruloplasmin levels of less than 20 mg/dL (reference range, 20-40 mg/dL).
+Heterozygous individuals may show decreased ceruloplasmin levels (10-20%) and may not not develop the disease or require treatment.